-Profits that are deemed to be realised in Italy (even by non-resident entities)38 are subject to IRES and – to the extent they are related to activities performed in Italy – to IRAP.
+Profits that are deemed to be realised in Italy (even by non-resident entities)35 are subject to IRES and – to the extent they are related to activities performed in Italy – to IRAP.

-There are also specific additional anti-avoidance provisions aimed at addressing possible profits shifted to foreign countries, such as: controlled foreign corporation rules; presumptions regarding the residence of foreign incorporated entities; and permanent establishment provisions.39 These provisions have a broader scope than transfer pricing regulations, since they are enforceable even in the absence of controlled transactions.
+There are also specific additional anti-avoidance provisions aimed at addressing possible profits shifted to foreign countries, such as: controlled foreign corporation rules; presumptions regarding the residence of foreign incorporated entities; and permanent establishment provisions.36 These provisions have a broader scope than transfer pricing regulations because they are enforceable even in the absence of controlled transactions.

 Under Italian tax regulations, no other specific rules such as diverted profits tax or BEAT/GILTI provisions are in force.

-Double taxation represents a very critical issue for multinational enterprises in Italy, since international dispute resolution instruments are not always effective.
-In principle, at the moment there are two different applicable procedures: (1) the EU Arbitration Convention, in the case of disputes concerning cross-border issues involving other EU countries; and (2) MAPs provided by bilateral treaties (mainly based on Article 25 of the OECD Model Tax Convention40) in cases involving non-EU countries.41
+Double taxation represents a very critical issue for multinational enterprises in Italy because international dispute resolution instruments are not always effective.
+In principle, at the moment there are three different applicable procedures: (1) the EU Arbitration Convention, in the case of disputes concerning cross-border issues involving other EU countries; (2) the Legislative Decree 49/202038, implementing the EU Directive 2017/1852-1 (ITA Implementation); and (3) MAPs provided by bilateral treaties (mainly based on Article 25 of the OECD Model Tax Convention39) in cases involving non-EU countries.40

-The two procedures differ in several aspects, among which the most important are:
+The three procedures differ in several aspects, among which the most important are:

-- scope of application: the procedure under (1) is applicable with reference to transfer pricing litigation only, while the procedure under (2) is applicable to all matters covered by the specific treaty (including transfer pricing);
+- scope of application: the procedure under (1) is applicable with reference to transfer pricing litigation and attribution of profit to PE only, while the procedures under (2) and (3) are applicable to all matters covered by the specific treaty (including transfer pricing);

-- mandatory result: in principle, in the procedure mentioned in (1) there is a mandatory arbitration phase, after two years of unsuccessful negotiations between the litigating countries; in contrast, in respect of the procedure under (2), the majority of the current tax treaties signed by Italy42 do not stipulate mandatory arbitration, consequently the dispute might not be resolved if the litigating countries are unable to reach an agreement; and
+- mandatory result: in principle, in the procedure mentioned under (1) and (2), there is a mandatory arbitration phase, after two years of unsuccessful negotiations between the litigating countries; in contrast, in respect of the procedure under (3), the majority of the current tax treaties signed by Italy41 do not include mandatory arbitration, consequently the dispute might not be resolved if the litigating countries are unable to reach an agreement; and

-- interactions with the domestic litigation procedure:43 the procedure mentioned at (1) is an alternative to domestic litigation, meaning that the result is binding both for the taxpayer and tax administrations; in contrast, in principle, any agreement reached pursuant to the procedure under (2) is not binding for the taxpayer, who can decide to refuse it and elect to go through the domestic litigation procedure.44
+- interactions with the domestic litigation procedure:42 the procedure mentioned at (1) is an alternative to domestic litigation, meaning that the result is binding both for the taxpayer and tax administrations, while the procedure mentioned at (2) is not an alternative to domestic litigation and is applicable also in the case of activation of the settlement procedure by the taxpayer (e.g., settlement or other agreements with ITA in the case of tax audit); in contrast, in principle, any agreement reached pursuant to the procedure under (3) is not binding for the taxpayer, who can decide to refuse it and elect to go through the domestic litigation procedure.43

 Further guidance is expected after the actual implementation of the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (Multilateral Instrument or MLI).
 Italy was a member of the group that developed the OECD MLI and signed the agreement on 7 June 2017.
-As far as options are concerned, Italy has for the moment adopted a minimalist position, limited mainly to accepting the minimum mandatory changes, and during the ratification process the choices made may still be subject to amendments.
-Thus, it is worth noting that, under the MLI version presently adopted by Italy, the arbitration phase will be mandatory and the positive outcome of a MAP procedure should be implemented notwithstanding domestic statutory limitations.
+As far as options are concerned, Italy has for the moment adopted a minimalist position, limited mainly to the minimum mandatory changes; however, during the ratification process the choices made may still be reviewed.
+Thus, it is worth noting that, under the MLI version presently adopted by Italy, the arbitration phase will also be mandatory under procedure (3) and the positive outcome of a MAP procedure should be implemented notwithstanding domestic statutory limitations.

-Reductions are also considered in double taxation cases, pursuant to the new Article 31 quater of Presidential Decree No. 600/1973 (see Section I).
-More specifically, Letter (c) of the new Article allows ITA to grant unilateral corresponding downward adjustments where a foreign tax authority makes a primary adjustment under the arm's-length principle.
-On 30 May 2018, the Director of the Italian Revenue Agency issued Decision No. 108954/2018 on practical provisions regarding the application procedure for filing requests under Letter (c).
+Another way of avoiding or resolving double taxation is possible pursuant to Article 31 quater of Presidential Decree No. 600/1973 (see Section I).
+More specifically, letter (c) of the Article allows ITA to grant unilateral corresponding downward adjustments where a foreign tax authority makes a primary adjustment under the arm's-length principle.
+On 30 May 2018, the Director of the Italian Revenue Agency issued Decision No. 108954/2018 on practical provisions regarding the application procedure for filing requests under letter (c).
 To commence this procedure, the following conditions must be met: